In-depth investigation of genome to refine QTL positions for spontaneous sex-reversal in XX rainbow trout

 This article is not in any list yet, why not save it to one of your lists.Abstract

 Sex determination is a flexible process in fish, controlled by genetics or environmental factors or a combination of both depending on the species.
 Revealing the underlying molecular mechanisms may have important implications for research on reproductive development in vertebrates, as well as sex-ratio control and selective breeding in fish.
-Phenotypic sex in rainbow trout is primarily controlled by a XX/XY male heterogametic sex determination system.
+Phenotypic sex in rainbow trout ( Oncorhynchus mykiss ) is primarily controlled by a XX/XY male heterogametic sex determination system.
 Unexpectedly in genetically XX all-female farmed populations, a small proportion of males or intersex individuals are regularly observed.
-This spontaneous masculinisation is a highly heritable trait, controlled by minor sex-modifier genes that remain unknown, although several QTL regions were detected in previous studies.
-In this work we used genome-based approaches and various statistical methods to investigate these QTL regions.
-We validated in six different French farmed populations DNA markers we had previously identified in a different commercial population on chromosomes Omy1, Omy12 and Omy20.
-We also identified functional candidate genes located that may be involved in spontaneous masculinisation by reducing germ cell proliferation and repressing oogenesis of XX-rainbow trout in the absence of the master sex determining gene.
-In particular, syndig1 , tlx1 and hells on Omy1, as well as khdrbs2 and csmd1 on Omy20 deserve further investigation as potential sex-modifier genes to precise their functional roles as well as their interaction with rearing temperature.
+Spontaneous masculinisation is a highly heritable trait, controlled by minor sex-modifier genes that remain unknown, although several Quantitative Trait Loci (QTL) were detected in previous studies.
+In the current work we used genome-based approaches and various statistical methods to further investigate these QTL.
+DNA markers that were previously identified in a French commercial population on chromosomes Omy1, Omy12 and Omy20 were validated in six different farmed trout populations.
+Functional candidate genes that may be involved in spontaneous masculinisation by reducing germ cell proliferation and repressing oogenesis of XX-rainbow trout in the absence of the master sex determining gene were identified.
+In particular, syndig1 , tlx1 and hells on Omy1, as well as khdrbs2 and csmd1 on Omy20 deserve further investigation to validate their potential sex-modifier roles as well as their interaction with rearing temperature.
 Those findings could be used to produce all-female populations that are preferred by farmers due to a delayed maturation of females and higher susceptibility of male trout to diseases.